This section of Ch. 2 will cover the following topics:

 - frequently misspelled words

 With computer spellcheckers, spelling correctly may seem simple.
 But spellcheckers don’t catch every error.
-Also, if the spellchecker highlights a word that is misspelled and gives you a list of alternatives, you may choose a word with the wrong meaning, even though it is spelled correctly.
+For example, if you write “to” but mean “too,” a spellchecker won’t mark that as incorrect because “too” is also a real word.
+Also, if the spellchecker highlights a word that is misspelled and gives you a list of alternatives, you might choose a word with the wrong meaning, even though it is spelled correctly.

 Writers are responsible for the errors in their work.
-Spellcheckers are useful editing tools, but they cannot replace human knowledge and judgment.
+Spellcheckers are useful, but they cannot replace human knowledge and judgment.

 Tips to Improve Spelling